 5.2.1 Compatibility Analysis Scenarios

-Depictions of the potential interference scenarios used in this analysis are shown in Figs 6 and 7.
-Figure 6 shows the dynamic scenario of a circular orbiting satellite, Fig. 7 shows the static scenario where main beam antenna coupling occurs between the satellite and System-6.
+Depictions of the potential interference scenarios used in this analysis are shown in Figures 6 and 7.
+Figure 6 shows the dynamic scenario of a circular orbiting satellite, Figure 7 shows the static scenario where main beam antenna coupling occurs between the satellite and System-6.

 Figure 6